Tag: normal

 Psalm 30; Lamentations 3:22–33; Mark 5:21–43; 2 Corinthians 8:7–15

 Lamentations is poetry, lament, and theology all wrapped into one.
-In Lamentations, probably more than even in Job, someone (or someones) wrestles with grief, , , the (un)fairness of life, and other things that people question when in the throes of significant of the heart.
+In Lamentations, probably more than even in Job, someone (or someones) wrestles with grief, , death, the (un)fairness of life, and other things that people question when in the throes of significant pain of the .

 Then Paul dares to ask the Corinthians to send .
 He doesn’t demand it.
 He puts it in nice gentle language.
 He still wants our money.
 It’s not fair.